AdityaBaxla/app-dev-docs/docs/appdev-II-theory/javascript.md

 Javascript is considered a scripting language that means no compiling step need.

-It is loosly structued, there is no fixed way as in no need of main functions to run the code.
+It is loosely structured, there is no fixed way as in no need of main functions to run the code.

 #### Reserved Keywords